 The dream of making it in the Majors is unreachable for all but a few.
 Those who are good enough to have a chance must deal with tests along the way.
-Ottavino, who was a Cardinals first-round Draft pick in 2006 but didn't find his footing in the Majors until last season, with the Rockies, said his family understood in ways others might not have.
+Ottavino, who was a Cardinals first-round draft pick in 2006 but didn't find his footing in the Majors until in 2012 with the Rockies, said his family understood in ways others might not have.

 "My father is an actor, mainly a theater actor, but he's been in a lot of everything," Ottavino said.
 "He's definitely not a star, but he's been working steadily for the last 30 years.
 (Thomas Harding-MLB.com-5/10/13)